 Keeping monthly rent and utilities at around 15% of anticipated sales is the ideal ratio.
 While you may have to pay more to be in a prime location, be sure to offset this with the price of your products.
 Typically prime locations can charge a premium for products, based on the fact that they are so much more accessible for the customer.

 Since this is a fixed cost, it doesn’t exactly line up to say that each drink should contain a buffer of 15% for rent and utilities.
-If you are able to sell a higher volume, your sales revenue will go up while your rent stays constant, which is where you can get higher profit margins.
-Obviously, more sales means more revenue to put towards costs like rent and payroll!
+If you can sell a higher volume, your sales revenue will go up while your rent stays constant, which is where you can get higher profit margins.
+More sales means more revenue to put towards costs like rent and payroll!

 Supplies (5%)